devpelatform/dev/CONTRIBUTING.md

 # Contributing to Pelatform Dev

 Thank you for your interest in contributing to Pelatform Dev!
-This document provides guidelines and instructions for contributing to this monorepo.
+This monorepo hosts utility packages for modern SaaS development (email, storage, and shared utils) built with TypeScript.

+## Code of Conduct

+This project and everyone participating in it is governed by our [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to pelatformdev@gmail.com.

+## Why Contribute?

+Pelatform Dev is a community-driven collection of packages that standardize common SaaS capabilities.
+Your contributions help:

+- Improve email templates and delivery providers
+- Enhance storage abstractions and provider integrations
+- Expand and refine shared utility functions
+- Fix bugs, improve performance, and strengthen type-safety
+- Keep documentation clear and up-to-date

 ## Getting Started